Tewari-Kartik/BloodBridge/README.md

 - [ ] Expanded regional language support beyond Hindi/English/Hinglish
 - [ ] Live donor availability toggles and push notifications
 - [ ] Integration with hospital inventory management systems

 ---

+## 🎯 Use Cases

+- **Hospitals & blood banks** — Plug in the `/api/pipeline` endpoint to auto-triage incoming requests from staff or patient families.
+- **NGOs & volunteer networks** — Use the donor-matching stage to instantly generate a call list ranked by proximity and reliability.
+- **Health-tech platforms** — Integrate the NER and triage stages as microservices inside a larger patient-communication product.
+- **Public health researchers** — Use the forecasting model to study seasonal or regional blood demand patterns.

+---

+## ❓ FAQ

+**Is BloodBridge using real donor or patient data?**
+No — all data (messages, donors, and time-series) is synthetically generated via the scripts in `data/synthetic/`.
+This keeps the project safe to run, share, and demo without any privacy or medical-data compliance concerns.
+Swapping in real, consented data would require additional privacy and regulatory review.

+**Can BloodBridge send actual notifications to donors?**
+Not yet — today it returns a ranked shortlist via the API/dashboard.
+SMS/WhatsApp notification integration is on the [roadmap](#️-roadmap).

+**Why MuRIL instead of a general-purpose LLM for triage?**
+MuRIL is purpose-built for Indian languages and fine-tunes efficiently on a small labeled dataset, giving fast, cheap, and highly interpretable inference — important for a life-critical classification task where latency and auditability both matter.

+**Why regex/gazetteers instead of neural NER?**
+Clinical entities like blood group, phone number, and unit counts follow fairly predictable patterns.
+A hybrid rule-based approach hits 100% accuracy on blood group extraction while staying fully interpretable and requiring no additional training data — a neural model would add latency and complexity without a clear accuracy gain here.

+**What happens if the model misses a P0 (critical) case?**
+The classifier is deliberately tuned with weighted cross-entropy loss to bias toward catching every critical case, achieving 94.6% P0 recall.
+In a production deployment, this should still sit alongside a human-in-the-loop safety net rather than being fully autonomous.

+**Can I run this without a GPU?**
+Yes.
+Training the MuRIL triage model takes about 5 hours on CPU (vs ~30 minutes on GPU).
+Inference is fast on CPU either way.
+Matching and forecasting models train in seconds regardless of hardware.

+---